ianmasila/bookexchange/bookexchangeserver/README.md

 ### Remarks

-Please feel free to contact me at `ianmasilafst@gmail.com` for a live demonstration if needed.
+Please feel free to [email](mailto:ianmasilafst@gmail.com) for a live demonstration if needed.
 Thank you for taking the time to interact with the application!